bzyjin/fadesort/README.md

 ### Block sorting
 We now have to arrange the partition i.e. put all `0` blocks to the left of the `1` blocks.
 Fadesort achieves this with a stable variant of *cycle sort* (which is commonly used) that sorts the blocks in linear time.

 Fadesort uses a bit-array implementation with a prefix sum array to query cardinality up to a certain index; these are used to count `0` and `1` blocks.
-The bit-array implementation stores one 64-bit integer for every 64 blocks (one bit per block).
+The structure should store 96 bits for every 64 blocks.
 Because there are at most `floor(n / w)` blocks, which means sorting a partition requires `O(n / w)` space complexity -- that is to say, the minimum space complexity for the overall quicksort algorithm is `O(√n)`.
 The constant factor may vary based on the size of the data type to be sorted.

 Once sorted with cycle sort, our array looks like this: